Agreement on the Conservation of Small Cetaceans of the Baltic, North East Atlantic, Irish and North Seas: Background

 Numerous species of small cetaceans live in the Baltic, Irish and North Seas and the North East Atlantic, including dolphins, whales and harbour porpoises.
 The harbour porpoise is the most common small cetacean species in the North Sea and the only cetacean species native to the Baltic Sea and therefore is the flagship species of the Agreement.

 As migratory species, cetaceans face of a number of threats caused by human activities.
 These include habitat loss, marine pollution, acoustic disturbances from various sources and, most importantly, incidental catch by entanglement in fishing gear, so-called bycatch.
 Every year, thousands of whales, dolphins and porpoises fall victim to bycatch, drowning because they can no longer swim up to the surface for a breath of air.

 Organisational structure

 The Agreement has three main bodies that collaborate towards the implementation of ASCOBANS:

 Meeting of the Parties

 The Meeting of the Parties is the decision-making body of the Agreement.
-It meets every three years to assess progress and develop further steps in the implementation of ASCOBANS.
+It met every three years from 1994 through 2012, but after of the 7th meeting in 2012, it now meets every four years to assess progress and develop further steps in the implementation of ASCOBANS.
 Apart from the Member States, Non-Party Range States and relevant regional, intergovernmental and non-governmental organisations can attain observer status to attend MOP meetings without having a decision-making mandate themselves.